Galaxy clustering at cosmic dawn from JWST/NIRCam observations to redshift z$\sim$11: Results and Discussion

 Here, $\Phi(L,z)$ represents the Luminosity Function (LF) at redshift $z$, $n(M_h,z)$ stands for the Dark Matter Halo Mass Function (MF) \citep{Tormen_1999} and ($M_h$,$L_g$) are respectively the the minimum dark matter halo mass and the minimum luminosity of the galaxy.
+At a fixed value of $L_g$, Eq.\ref{eq:DC} leads to the determination of a one-to-one relationship between $\epsilon_{DC}$ and $M_{h}$ that satisfies the equation constraint.
+The degeneracy between the two quantities can be resolved through clustering (bias) measurements, which independently define the relationship between $L_g$ and $M_h$.
+This is because bias increases with halo mass and the luminosity of galaxies, as more massive halos tend to host more luminous galaxies, thus affecting the overall distribution of halos \citep{Tormen_1999}.
 When it comes to the luminosity function parameters, we employed the parameters that exhibit evolution with redshift, as presented in \citet{Bouwens_2021}.
 The obtained duty cycle values are presented in the last column of Tab.\ref{tab: clustering results}.\\ In our findings, we observe a growing trend linked to the redshift of the sample, peaking at a maximum duty cycle value of $\epsilon_{DC}=0.075^{+0.540}_{-0.067}$.
 This observation, observed at our highest redshift of $z=10.6$, aligns with the theoretical predictions outlined in \citealt{wyithe_2014}.
 The authors emphasized that for $z > 4$, a low duty cycle ($\epsilon_{DC}\lesssim0.15$) is necessary to reconcile the observed star formation rate with the relatively low observed total stellar mass.
 Within the redshift range examined in our study, we find duty cycle values below this theoretical threshold, confirming the existence of a previously unidentified population of UV-faint galaxies for $z>4$.